rudyberends/homebridge-loxone-proxy/README.md

 Commands and states are kept separate on purpose.
 Item implementations describe what HomeKit should expose, which Loxone state UUIDs feed it, and which Loxone command should be executed for each HomeKit action.
 Runtime code then routes state updates and command execution through shared infrastructure instead of letting each item talk to the Miniserver directly.

 The Loxone transport is also explicit.
-The plugin depends on a small internal transport contract, while the concrete implementation lives in the `@rudyberends/loxone-ts-api` adapter.
-Because that package is maintained together with this plugin, the adapter is intentionally thin: it keeps ownership boundaries clear without duplicating Loxone communication logic.
+All Miniserver communication (websocket, token authentication, Structure File parsing, encrypted commands, state subscriptions) lives in the standalone [`loxone-ts-client`](https://www.npmjs.com/package/loxone-ts-client) package.
+This plugin depends on it and adds only the HomeKit binding layer on top, so the ownership boundary between "talking to Loxone" and "exposing it to HomeKit" stays clear.

 The detailed architecture rules and release commit conventions are documented in [ARCHITECTURE.md](ARCHITECTURE.md).

 # Breaking Changes

-The refactor that migrates communication from `lxcommunicator` to `@rudyberends/loxone-ts-api` is intended for a breaking beta release.
-Existing Homebridge configuration values are kept where possible, but the runtime requirement is now Node.js 20 or newer.
+The refactor that migrates communication from `lxcommunicator` to [`loxone-ts-client`](https://www.npmjs.com/package/loxone-ts-client) is a breaking beta release.
+Existing Homebridge configuration values are kept where possible, but the runtime requirement is now Node.js 22 or newer.

 Before publishing the beta:

 - Bump the plugin with a breaking version number.
-- Publish and verify `@rudyberends/loxone-ts-api` before publishing this plugin.
+- Publish and verify `loxone-ts-client` before publishing this plugin.
 - Run `npm run lint`, `npm test`, and a real Homebridge smoke test against a Miniserver.
-- Call out Node.js 20+ in the release notes.
+- Call out Node.js 22+ in the release notes.
 - Tell beta users that Homebridge cached accessories may need review if names, rooms, or exposed controls changed.

 # Mapped Items